vickyleu/compose-multiplatform-core/MULTIPLATFORM.md

 ```

 ### API checks
 Compose Multiplatform stores all public API in *.api files.
-If any API is added/changed, `./gradlew checkDesktop` will fail with an error that API is changed (it runs on CI).
+If any API is added/changed, `./gradlew jbApiCheck` will fail with an error that API is changed (it runs on CI).
 Example:

 ```
 Execution failed for task ':compose:material3:material3:desktopApiCheck'.